freethefoot/freethefoot/_pages/team.md

 <p>And along the way I met incredibly passionate professionals.
 And heard stories of individuals working towards the same goal: seeking body and community improvements for their clients, their families, and themselves.</p>

-But despite ever greater knowledge and technological advancements, society has still fallen behind.
+<p>But despite ever greater knowledge and technological advancements, society has still fallen behind.
 And its well known that our lives are being negatively impacted.</p>

 <p>That's why I started FreeTheFoot - to fill these gaps with the knowledge and resources we have today.</p>